wely/DevCamp/HOL/node/arm-cd/README.md

 ## Exercises
 This hands-on-lab has the following exercises:
-* Exercise 1: XXX
+* Exercise 1: Create an ARM Template in Visual Studio Code
-* Exercise 2: XXX
+* Exercise 2: Deploy ARM Template to Azure via the XPlat CLI
-* Exercise 3: XXX
+* Exercise 3: Integrate new Web App into VSTS
-* Exercise 4: XXX
+* Exercise 4: Deploy City Power & Light to new Web App

-### Exercise 1: XXX
+### Exercise 1: Create an ARM Template in Visual Studio Code

-Instructions and screenshots here
+Visual Studio Code includes a sizable ecosystem of extensions.
+One such extension is the [Azure Resource Manager Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).

+1. Install the ARM Tools extension in Visual Studio Code by using the [Command Palette](https://code.visualstudio.com/Docs/editor/codebasics#_command-palette).
+With VSCode open, press `CTRL` + `P` and entering `ext install azurerm-vscode-tools`.

 ### Exercise 2: XXX